The Transcript of Part 1 of the 3-part video titled

 So that’s why TYL begins with Geldof saying this traditional excuse: ‘Look Jeremy, you’re being idealistic.
 You’re not going to get people to hug each other and be nice to each other because we’re all innately competitive and aggressive.
 That’s our eternal affliction.
 That’s human nature.
 You can’t change it.
 You can try to contain it and that’s our responsibility as a human to try to restrain it, but we’re all brutes underneath.’
 TYL goes on in the next few paragraphs to say that’s just not true.
 That’s the excuse we used when we were waiting for the real excuse that got us off the hook.
 I do this mental flip and I say, ‘Just imagine that we did have cooperative and loving instincts’ and I refer to the bonobos and I quote Hesiod and Plato [see for further discussion on the strategy underlying TYL].
 So the first point I make is that it’s a lie for two reasons, as I point out in Part 1 of TYL:

-Second, descriptions of human behaviour, such as egocentric, arrogant, inspired, depressed, deluded, pessimistic, optimistic, artificial, hateful, mean, immoral, guilt-ridden, evil, psychotic, neurotic, alienated, etc, all recognise the involvement of our species’ unique fully conscious thinking mind—that there is a psychological dimension to our behaviour.
+Second, descriptions of human behaviour, such as egocentric, arrogant, inspired, depressed, deluded, pessimistic, optimistic, artificial, hateful, cynical, mean, immoral, brilliant, guilt-ridden, evil, psychotic, neurotic, alienated, etc, all recognise the involvement of our species’ unique fully conscious thinking mind—that there is a psychological dimension to our behaviour.
 Humans have suffered not from the genetic-opportunism-based, non-psychological animal condition, but the conscious-mind-based, PSYCHOLOGICALLY troubled HUMAN CONDITION. (par.
 40 of FREEDOM)

 So it’s just not true that we’ve got brutish instincts.
 But when you go on this journey through Part 1 of this little booklet it performs a great trick.
 It says, ‘Okay, I know you are probably believing in that we’re all selfish by nature, that’s human nature.
 But let’s just imagine that we did have cooperative instincts.’
 And this is what Plato said, ‘our state of innocence, before we had any experience of evils to come, when we were…simple and calm and happy…’, and this is what Hesiod said, ‘When gods alike and mortals rose to birth / A golden race…’, and Richard Heinberg, ‘Every religion begins with the recognition that human consciousness has been separated from the divine Source, that a former sense of oneness…’, and Rousseau, ‘nothing is more gentle than man in his primitive state’.
 Then the evidence from the bonobos and the description of them was exactly what Plato and Hesiod described early humans as having lived by, and they didn’t even know about bonobos.
 And the skeletons of our early australopithecine ancestor and that of a bonobo are almost indistinguishable.
 So the evidence is undeniable.
 [See for more acknowledgments from some of history’s greatest thinkers of our cooperative past.]